tonymullen/ups-website/src/partials/f16se/hw/hw5-UseCase-description.html.md

 Other points of reflection are of course welcome!
 The goal is to evaluate the benefits and drawbacks of these different forms.

+## Grade weighting & lateness

+This assignment has a weight of 1 within the individual assignments portion of your overall grade.
+This assignment will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

 ## Submitting

 Please take some time to **proofread** and revise your specification--iterate your writing!.
 Think of this as a professional document, something that you would show to your boss!